-NIGHT SHIFT NEWS ++ 🚨 #crimesagainsthumanity 🆘 MAR-28 More than 921* killed since Israel resumed war on Gaza civilians - 80% of hospitals out of service: MoH ++ MAR-26 UN: 🆘 No aid has reached Gaza for more than three weeks ++ 🚨 #warcrimes: 230* medics killed in Lebanon by ISR forces ++ More than 1100* hospital staff and medical workers killed, 127* Civil Defence and more than 210* journalists/media workers killed in Gaza and the West Bank ++ *(updated 2025-MAR-29)
+NIGHT SHIFT NEWS ++ 📢 Red Cross chief describes humanitarian situation in Gaza as hell on earth ++ 🚨 40 states to participate in ICJ public hearings on Israel's #warcrimes ++ 🚨 #crimesagainsthumanity 🆘 More than 1824* killed since Israel resumed war on Gaza civilians MAR-18 - 80% of hospitals out of service: MoH ++ UN: 🆘 No aid has reached Gaza for more than five weeks ++ 230* medics killed in Lebanon by ISR forces ++ More than 1100* hospital staff and 413* aid workers and Civil Defence members killed, more than 210* journalists/media workers killed in Gaza and the West Bank ++ * (updated 2025-APR-20)

 🆘 To help people access aid, the Office for the Coordination of Humanitarian Affairs (OCHA) and its partners launched a public version of the online Humanitarian Service Directory: PRIME SOURCE